Fitness Model Sarah Houchens Shows Off Her Booty In Tight Blue Leggings & Sports Bra

 In the sexy snaps, Sarah looked like a total smokeshow as she put all of her curves on display in a pair of blue leggings that were so tight they looked painted on and a matching sports bra.

-The ensemble showcased the blond bombshell’s toned arms, flat tummy, tiny waist, impressive abs, curvy hips, round booty, and lean legs.
+The ensemble showcased the blond bombshell’s hard work at the gym, flaunting her toned arms, flat tummy, and impressive abs.
+In addition, she also showed off her sexy figure by flaunting her curvy hips, round booty, and killer legs in her pants.
 She accessorized the look with a ring on her finger.

 In the first snap, Sarah stood to the side and placed one hand behind her head while the other grabbed at the ends of her hair.
 She wore a serious expression on her face.
 The second photo featured the model with her backside to the camera as she highlighted her booty by placing her hands under her glutes.